kr0ggg/engineering-101/2-Domain-Driven-Design/0-README.md

 This course is designed to be taken in order, as each topic builds upon the previous ones:

+1. **Start with Introduction to the Domain** - Learn the fundamental concepts of expressing the domain in software
-1. **Start with Bounded Contexts** - Understanding boundaries is fundamental to all other DDD concepts
+2. **Understand Bounded Contexts** - Understanding boundaries is fundamental to all other DDD concepts
-2. **Develop Ubiquitous Language** - Communication is essential for effective domain modeling
+3. **Develop Ubiquitous Language** - Communication is essential for effective domain modeling
-3. **Build Domain Models** - The core concepts that drive your software design
+4. **Build Domain Models** - The core concepts that drive your software design
-4. **Map Context Relationships** - Understanding how different parts of your system interact
+5. **Map Context Relationships** - Understanding how different parts of your system interact
-5. **Apply Strategic Patterns** - Organizing your system architecture around domain concepts
+6. **Apply Strategic Patterns** - Organizing your system architecture around domain concepts

 ## Prerequisites